mbmjertan/minima-cms/README.md

 Minima
 ======

 A simple opensource CMS system written in PHP.
-THIS REPOSITORY IS NOT ALWAYS STABLE.
-USE DOWNLOADS FROM SITE OR LAUNCHPAD!
+Uses MySQL for storage.